AndrewXeroudakis/Forest-3D-Environment-Study/README.md

 * .NET Core 3.0

 ## How to use
-The player can move around using standard FPS movement.
-It has a small forest area to explore.
+There is a small forest area to explore.
+The player can move around using standard WASD movement and a mouse to look around.

 ## Installation
-Setup / How to use / Run Locally.
-List of steps of how to install and run the application locally (on their computer)).
-To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
 From your command line:
 ```
 # Clone this repository
 $ git clone https://github.com/AndrewXeroudakis/Forest-3D-Environment-Study.git